aweeraman/debian-ksh/README.md

 that corresponds to your architecture.
 The command `bin/package host type` outputs the name of this subdirectory.

+Dynamically linked binaries, if supported for your system, are stored in `dyn/bin` and `dyn/lib` subdirectories of your architecture directory.
+If built, they are built in addition to the statically linked versions.
+Export `AST_NO_DYLIB` to deactivate building dynamically linked versions.

 If you have trouble or want to tune the binaries, you may pass additional compiler and linker flags.
 It is usually best to export these as environment variables *before* running `bin/package` as they could change the name of